 CEU/PDC requirements are not cumulative, but all requirements must be satisfied.
-For example, and individual who holds the RPR certification and the Realtime Systems Administrator Certificate would need to earn 3.0 total credits, with at least 2.0 of them being CEUs, and at least 1.0.
-CEU falling within the technology category.
+For example, an individual who holds the RPR certification and CLVS certification would need to earn 3.0 total credits, with at least 2.0 of them being CEUs.
 Earning an additional certification will not change an individual’s cycle start or end dates.

 Section 1.07 Cycle Extensions

 In the event that a credential holder fails to earn the required credits by the cycle end date, one four-month extension shall be available.
-This four-month extension will be subtracted from the beginning of the credential-holder’s next cycle.
+This four-month extension will be subtracted from the beginning of the credential holder’s next cycle.
 No more than one extension per credential holder per cycle will be allowed.
-NCRA may charge a reasonable fee for cycle extensions.3
+NCRA may charge a reasonable fee for cycle extensions.2

 Section 1.08 Carryover Credit

-Credential holders who earn more CEUs than are required to fulfill the above-mentioned requirements may carry over up to 0.5 CEU into the next cycle, provided that the credits being carried over were earned in the last six months of the cycle.
+Credential holders who earn more units than are required to fulfill the above-mentioned requirements may carry over up to 0.5 unit into the next cycle.